binary-butterfly/validataclass/docs/05-dataclasses.md

 interval cannot end before it starts.
 This cannot be done using the field validators alone, so you need to do this integrity check
 **post validation**.

-Of course, you can do any sort of post-validation on a validated object after is was returned by the `DataclassValidator`.
+Of course, you can do any sort of post-validation on a validated object after it was returned by the `DataclassValidator`.
 But a more elegant way is to **integrate** the post-validation logic into the validator and/or dataclass itself.

 There are two ways to do this: One way is to **subclass** the `DataclassValidator` for your dataclass and override the `post_validate()`